 (Additional cost per ingredient)

-Bacon, Canadian Bacon, Chicken, Ground Beef, Pepperoni, Pork Sausage, Smoked Pork, Roast Beef – $3 on a small pizza; $4.50 on a large pizza
+Bacon, Canadian Bacon, Chicken, Ground Beef, Pepperoni, Pork Sausage, Smoked Pork – $3 on a small pizza; $4.50 on a large pizza

-Black Beans, Capers, Jalapenos, Mushrooms, Olives (Black, Green, or Kalamata), Onion, Pineapple, Salsa (mild, medium or hot), Sweet Bell Peppers, Tomatoes (dried or fresh) – $1 on a small pizza; $1.50 on a large pizza
+Black Beans, Capers, Jalapenos, Mushrooms, Olives, Onion, Pepperoncini, Pineapple, Salsa, Sweet Bell Peppers – $1 on a small pizza; $1.50 on a large pizza

-Sandwiches and wraps are served with Sweet and Tangy Pepper Slaw and pickles.
-Or substitute corn chips & salsa, potato chips, or burracho beans.
-Sour cream is available upon request.
+Sandwiches are served with pickles, and your choice of corn chips & salsa, potato chips, or BBQ beans.

 Tired of taco pizzas?
 This pizza brings the flavor of the Southwest without being boring.
 It feature lightly seasoned browned ground beef, black beans, a unique sweet & spicy salsa, onions, sweet bell peppers, and tortilla strips, topped with cheddar cheese and our 3-cheese blend topping cheese.

-A nice, light pizza for summer when ordered on the small thin & crispy crust.
+A nice, light pizza when ordered on the small thin & crispy crust.
 Prosciutto, Feta cheese, grapes, basil and a drizzle of balsamic reduction.